Paranoid-Dev/ParanoidFFD/README.md

 cd ParanoidFFD
 pip3 install selenium joblib psutil

 # do these to use "Chromium appimage and chromedriver for ParanoidFFD".
-If you choose not to do this, you have to manually download chromedriver from https://chromedriver.chromium.org/downloads
+# If you choose not to do this, you have to manually download chromedriver from https://chromedriver.chromium.org/downloads
 wget https://github.com/Paranoid-Dev/ParanoidFFD/releases/download/v1.3.0.0/ParanoidFFD_chrome.zip
 unzip ParanoidFFD_chrome.zip
 rm ParanoidFFD_chrome.zip

-gcc parallel-downloader.c -o ParanoidFFD -I/usr/include/python3.9 -lpython3.9 # change python version and Python.h include path to match your system
+# change python version and Python.h include path to match your system
+gcc parallel-downloader.c -o ParanoidFFD -I/usr/include/python3.9 -lpython3.9
 ```
 #### How to find Python.h include path and Python version
 ```